yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-vpc-setup.md

 - The details of the application VPC you want to peer with.

   - AWS - the AWS account ID, and the VPC ID, region, and CIDR block.
-To obtain these details, navigate to your AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page.
+To obtain these details, navigate to your AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page for the region where the VPC is located.

   - GCP - the project ID and the network name, and CIDR block.
 To obtain these details, navigate to your GCP [VPC networks](https://console.cloud.google.com/networking/networks) page.